 A new and strong European Agenda for Adult Learning

 Adult learning and education is more than basic skills and more than upskilling for work.
 ALE plays an important role in health and well-being, active citizenship, democracy, personal development and life skills (see also our Manifesto for Adult Education in Europe).

 Since the current agenda will end in 2020 and no continuation of the agenda is currently planned, we see a risk that only parts of adult learning will be considered by European strategies in the future.
-The Upskilling Pathways and New Skills Agenda are, of course, important strategies for ALE, but they concentrate on basic and vocational skills.
+The Upskilling Pathways are, of course, an important strategy for ALE, but they concentrate on basic and vocational skills.
+The revised European Skills Agenda, however, includes central objectives of non-formal adult education, especially life skills.
+It also talks about identifying new priorities for the European Agenda for Adult Learning, although it does not indicate when and how these priorities will be identified and communicated.
 Whether we are talking about general or liberal adult education or community learning, there is a long tradition of adult education in Europe which deserves to be recognised and supported, not least because it is an important part of the (learning) culture in many European countries.

 EAEA proposes a new and strong European Agenda for Adult Education which recognises adult learning as a separate sector of the education system and that covers all aspects of ALE as well as outlines an ambitious plan for the further development of, in particular, community and non-formal ALE.

 Make ALE an important part of the European Education Area

 The above-mentioned arguments also show that ALE must be included in the European Education Area and be recognised as an important part of it.
 As non-formal and community learning are often the entry point into more vocational or formal education and training, it is obvious that European education must include adults and their different learning needs (think for example of active ageing and learning of older people in retirement).
 Adults should also not be forgotten when it comes to key competences.